devinkr/js-references-and-hof/README.md

 - **cannot** be used as a Constructor (`new` does not bind `this`, no `prototype` property).
 This might not mean a lot now, but when we learn about Object-Oriented Programming, this will be handy to remember!
-- always have a lexically bound `this` (check out this [article](https://www.freecodecamp.org/news/learn-es6-the-dope-way-part-ii-arrow-functions-and-the-this-keyword-381ac7a32881/#:~:text=While%20in%20ES5%20'this'%20referred,method%20or%20the%20object%20itself.)).
+- always have a lexically bound `this` (check out this [article](https://www.freecodecamp.org/news/learn-es6-the-dope-way-part-ii-arrow-functions-and-the-this-keyword-381ac7a32881/#:~:text=While%20in%20ES5%20'this'%20referred,method%20or%20the%20object%20itself.) to learn more about what that means).
 - cannot use `arguments` key word ([learn more about `arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments))